 Mayor Dennis K. Leahy

 Whether you expect to be here for a short time or for the rest of your life, we hope you find the Village of Maybrook to be a friendly, caring and supportive community where everyone is received warmly.
 Over the years we have gained an even greater appreciation for our community and its spirit.
 The community we have does not happen by accident.
 Positive accomplishments are realized by the constant efforts of your Village Board, community organizations, residents and village employees.
 Together we will continue to make Maybrook a better place to live, work and play.
 Our Village of Maybrook Website was created to improve communication and to inform residents of current events.
-Please visit and “LIKE” our Village of Maybrook Facebook Page as well!
+Please visit and “LIKE” our Village of Maybrook Facebook and Instagram pages as well!

 Mayor Dennis K. Leahy